Where to stay in Nozawa Onsen?

 1. Easy walking to restaurants, cafes, shops, hot springs and temples.
 All of these highlights in the compact, traditional village set Nozawa Onsen apart from other ski resorts in Japan.

 2. Late arrival for check-ins.
-Accommodation in the village can be accessed by walking, bus or taxi, even late at night.
+Accommodation in the village can be accessed by walking, bus or taxi.

 3. One area of the village also has a chairlift (Nakao), which give you the best of both worlds.